pomarc/TSDBDotNetLib/README.md

 [](#version)Version
 -------------------

-Current version is `0.1.0` This library tries to implement [Semantic Versioning](http://semver.org/).
-The library is under *heavy* development, so please expect many breaking changes in the next releases, many bugs and incomplete test suites and docs.
+Current version is `0.1.0`  The library is under *heavy* development.
 [](#installation-and-testing)Installation and testing
 -----------------------------------------------------